My Quiet Kitchen

 Are you cooking with soy curls yet?
 If not, I'm here to cheer you on.
 Soy curls are made from just one ingredient, whole, non-GMO soybeans, and they're incredibly versatile.

 Those geniuses at Butler Foods figured out a way to cook and shape the nutritious soybean into meaty strands.
-They're also dehydrated, which gives them a longer shelf life and makes them a great vessel for soaking up sauces and seasonings.
+Soy curls are also dehydrated, which gives them a longer shelf life and means they're great at soaking up sauces and seasonings.

 You can sometimes find Butler soy curls in small, local health food stores.
 You can also order online through Amazon or directly from the Butler Foods website.
 I recommend buying them in bulk to save money.
 Trust me, you'll easily find ways to enjoy them!